Kathy Maister's Start Cooking

 • If it’s been a few years since you went marshmallow shopping, you might be unaware that they’re available in different flavors, including chocolate, lemon and coffee.
 You could always try putting a gourmet marshmallow in your S’more.

-• Here’s a guide to making Mexican S’mores, which call for tortillas and peanut butter.
+• Here’s the Girl Scout’s Guide to making Mexican S’mores, which call for tortillas and peanut butter.

 • Lora’s Recipes suggests substituting a piece of banana for the marshmallow, or adding toasted coconut to the S’more.
 You can also use whatever kind of cookie you like.